jeremyButtler/annotateASFV/README.md

   `cat demo/demo-delete-scores.tsv | psc | sc`.
 It has the
-  same key bindings as less; q to quite, page up ctrl-b to move down a page, page down or ctrl-f to move down a page, and arrow keys or hjkl to move up/down/left/right.
+  same key bindings as less; q to quite, page up ctrl-b to move down a page, page down or ctrl-f to move down a page, and arrow keys or k/j/h/l to move up/down/left/right.

 As you can see the repeat regions are a bit messy and map to both ends of the genome.